FENS Brain Function CoE 2018 Satellite Meeting

 The venue is in a prime location on the world famous Friedrichstrasse, close to Berlin’s most famous sights including the Brandenburg Gate, Reichstag and Friedrichstagt Palace.
 The hotel is conveniently located with direct access to the S-Bahn Friedrichstrasse, which also directly provides access to the ‘City Cube Berlin’ where the FENS forum will commence the following day.

-- Tatyana Sharpee, SALK Institute, USA
+- Tatyana Sharpee, The Salk Institute, USA

 - Michael Ibbotson, National Vision Research Institute, Australia